Weston, Massachusetts: Weston Art and Innovation Center

 The Weston Art and Innovation Center, which opened in September 2019 in Weston's Old Library, offers hands-on learning opportunities related to art and technology.
 The Weston Media Center also relocated to the WAIC.

 Weston Media Center

 The Weston Media Center is Weston's independent, non-profit cable TV station and media hub.
 The Media Center has operated since 2009.

 Weston Friendly Society

 The Weston Friendly Society, founded in 1885, is the second oldest community theatre in the United States.
 WFS performs musicals in the auditorium of Weston Town Hall several times a year.
 WFS donates money from its productions to local charitable causes.

 Acme Theater Productions

 Acme Theater moved from nearby Maynard in 2024, residing in the United Methodist Church at the intersection of Conant Avenue and North Avenue.
 Acme performs four main stage shows each season and Acme Improv performs four improv shows each season.

 Periodicals

+The Weston Observer, a nonprofit weekly print newspaper and accompanying website, began publishing in September 2025.
+It covers news, town governance, school and sports, culture, people, and events.
+It features regular guest columnists on topics such as local wildlife and parenting concerns, and invites letters to the editor.
+It launched with an editorial staff of three and a part-time ad salesperson.
+It is governed by a volunteer board of directors, and is funded by donations and advertising.
+The printed newspaper (typically 12 pages) is delivered free to every address in Weston.

-News and features of interest to Weston residents are published in WellesleyWeston, a quarterly magazine launched in 2005.
+Features and columns of interest to Weston residents are published in WellesleyWeston, a quarterly magazine launched in 2005.
 The magazine is available in the Weston Public Library.